Ycastillo2003/Os-ticket-installation-and-prerequesites./README.md

 ![image](https://github.com/user-attachments/assets/8246c9d8-a52f-4f57-8b6b-447005d548d4)

-- Giving everyone full control so osTicket can make the filechange in the backend(i know this isnt good to do but is for the sake of and the lab and i dont know what username osticket goes by)
+- Giving everyone full control so osTicket can make the filechange in the backend(i know this isnt good to do but is for the sake of and the lab and i dont know what username osticket goes by).

 ![image](https://github.com/user-attachments/assets/86755e65-b6c6-4e99-88a2-60fcfd0dba00)

-- Installing Heidisql
+- Installing Heidisql.

 ![image](https://github.com/user-attachments/assets/7b24ea57-6ddd-458e-a046-ae5c3e022735)

-- Opened Heidi sql Created a new session and connected to the session
+- Opened Heidi sql Created a new session and connected to the session.

 ![image](https://github.com/user-attachments/assets/253f682a-413a-4235-819d-65d8e595368a)